-2020 marks the 10 year anniversary of the Griffith University Art Museum Internship Program.
+2020 marked the 10 year anniversary of the Griffith University Art Museum Internship Program.
 Over the last decade we have mentored over 40 Griffith students and alumni, helping them to build exciting careers at leading institutions within Australia and overseas.
 Our graduates have gone on to work as curators, gallerists, registrars, conservators, educators, writers, installers and professional artists.

-If you are a current Griffith University student, you can complete the Internship in exchange for course credit - both 10 credit point and 20 credit point WIL options are available to undergraduate and postgraduate students.
+If you are a current Griffith University student, you can complete the Internship in exchange for course credit.
+Both 10 credit point and 20 credit point WIL options are available to undergraduate and postgraduate students.

 Each internship is run as a 12 day volunteer program alongside the University's trimester timetable.
 Successful applicants may elect to complete the program one day per Week over the Trimester, or in an 'intensive' model.

 These are the steps involved in the application process:

 - Art Museum staff willy notify you of the outcome of your application in due course.